mikeriepe/tassel-ucsc/README.md

 x = 5;

 3. Spacing and Alignment
-a.
-Spaces around operators
+	- Spaces around operators
-b.
-Use 2 spaces to indent code
+	- Use 2 spaces to indent code
-c.
-Use a new line for the trailing arguments if line length > 100
+	- Use a new line for the trailing arguments if line length > 100
-d.
-Space after //
+	- Space after //
-e.
-Space between elements in a list
+	- Space between elements in a list

 const cars = ["Volvo", "Saab", "Fiat"];

 4. Complex statements
-a.
-Put the opening bracket at the end of the first line.
+	- Put the opening bracket at the end of the first line.
-b.
-Use one space before the opening bracket.
+	- Use one space before the opening bracket.
-c.
-Put the closing bracket on a new line, without leading spaces.
+	- Put the closing bracket on a new line, without leading spaces.
-d.
-Do not end a complex statement with a semicolon.
+	- Do not end a complex statement with a semicolon.

 function toCelsius(fahrenheit) {

 return (5 / 9) \* (fahrenheit - 32); }

 5. Object rules
-a.
-Place the opening bracket on the same line as the object name.
+	- Place the opening bracket on the same line as the object name.
-b.
-Use colon plus one space between each property and its value.
+	- Use colon plus one space between each property and its value.
-c.
-Use quotes around string values, not around numeric values.
+	- Use quotes around string values, not around numeric values.
-d.
-Do not add a comma after the last property-value pair.
+	- Do not add a comma after the last property-value pair.
-e.
-Place the closing bracket on a new line, without leading spaces.
+	- Place the closing bracket on a new line, without leading spaces.
-f.
-Always end an object definition with a semicolon.
+	- Always end an object definition with a semicolon.

 const person = {